Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

-Why is Your WordPress Speed Crucial?
+Why is WordPress Speed Crucial?

-Faster Website = Better Results
+Faster Websites = Better Results

-What can you gain from speed optimization?
+What can you gain from speed optimisation?

 -